wmlepcha/valensita/_DESIGN_AGENT_COMPLETE.md

 npm run build
 ```

-**Explore the example pages and start creating your luxury streetwear ecommerce experience!**
+**Explore the homepage example and start creating your luxury streetwear ecommerce experience!**

 ---